cs1060/cat-demo-hw1/README.md

 # What I worked on: Chess Game

 A simple chess game where you can play against the computer.
-The computer's move selection is based on a deterministic algorithm that chooses the middle move from all legal moves in alphabetical order.
+The computer's move selection is based on a deterministic algorithm from https://xkcd.com/3045/ that chooses the middle move from all legal moves in alphabetical order.

 ## Requirements
 - Python 3.7+